 Air New Zealand offers compassionate fares to help you travel to be with your friends and family after a bereavement.
 These compassionate fares are special low prices on flights within New Zealand, as well as assistance getting space on last-minute flights and flexibility to change your flight details.

 There are a number of guides, books and podcasts that may be helpful to you as you navigate your own feelings.
 You can also find playlists to help you sleep, or achieve moments of much needed calm.
-Explore self-help resources.
+Explore more resources.

 Death cafes are happening all over New Zealand, taking death out of the closet, and the fear out of death.
 Join the Death Cafe New Zealand Facebook Group to find one near you or to start your own.